balena-io/docs/pages/reference/OS/configuration.md

 ---
 title: Configuration
-excerpt: Instructions for editing and customizing config.json for modifying the behavior of {{ $names.os.lower }}
+excerpt: Instructions for editing and customizing config.json for modifying the behavior of balenaOS
 ---

 # Configuring balenaOS